tokenlens

 3. Create a configured instance

-Use createTokenlens when you need to override sources, caches, or loaders:
+Use createTokenlens when you need to pin a specific catalog, adjust caching, or supply fixture data:

 const options: TokenlensOptions = {